hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1311_chapter_ii.md

 AT NAINI TAL AND ALMORA

-PERSONS: The Swami Vivekananda, Gurubhâis, and a party of Europeans and disciples, amongst whom were Dhira Mata, the "Steady Mother"; one whose name was Jaya; and Nivedita.
+PERSONS: The Swami Vivekananda, Gurubhāis, and a party of Europeans and disciples, amongst whom were Dhira Mata, the "Steady Mother"; one whose name was Jaya; and Nivedita.